AngusKenny/BO-TPOT/README.md

 ### `TPOT-BO-Sr` variant:

 When the `optimize` method for `TPOT-BO-S` is run with the `restricted_hps` flag set to `True`, this runs a variant called `TPOT-BO-Sr`.
 This operates exactly as `TPOT-BO-S`, except that linear regression is used before the BO step to determine which hyper-parameters are the most influential.
-By focusing only on the most influential hyper-parameters, and ignoring the less influential ones, the complexity of the BO model can be reduced, and therefore the efficiency of the search increased.
+By focusing only on the most influential hyper-parameters, and ignoring the less influential ones, the complexity of the search during the BO step can be reduced, and therefore the efficiency of the search increased.

 Once the best pipeline and set of pipelines with matching structures is determined, this set is passed to the `get_restricted_set` method in the `tpot_utils.py` file, along with `config_dict`.
 This method removes all parameters which can only take a single variable (according to `config_dict`) and then performs linear regression on the remaining hyper-parameters, using the set of matching pipelines as data points for the regression model.
 If an assumption is made that the fitness of a pipeline is simply a linear combination of its hyper-parameters, the beta-coefficients of a linear regression model can be used to determine the influence of any given parameter on the response of the system.
 These beta-coefficients are computed for the model, along with its regression score, and the hyper-parameter with the smallest beta-coefficient is removed from the set, the model retrained, and the process repeated until there are no more hyper-parameters left.